 Tuck your chin and moderately push your head back against your hands or the floor (if lying on your back).
 Hold for 3-5 counts.
 Do 10-20 repetitions.
 Place your hand on the side of your head.
 Tuck your chin in and push your head to the side, against your hand, matching forces so that neither your head nor hand actually move.
 Hold 3-5 counts.
 Do 10-20 repetitions.

-Acknowledgments to: Dave Walton, Ashley Smith, Geoff Schneider and Jordan Miller
+Dave Walton, Ashley Smith, Geoff Schneider and Jordan Miller